Last Updated on

 With different words, most of the time we are just sitting on our bottoms.
-In more and more occasions this leads to degenerative diseases of civilization, posture defects, joint problems, chronic issues.
+On more and more occasions, this leads to degenerative diseases of civilization, posture defects, joint problems, and chronic issues.

-Of course, these days we just quickly swallow a pill and as the symptoms disappear we return to our habits, that cause our misery in the first place.
-On long term we are making things worse, but who does actually have the time to think about long term.
+Of course, these days we just quickly swallow a pill and as the symptoms disappear we return to our habits that cause our misery in the first place.

 Heal yourself at the Gellért bath